AdobeDocs/experience-manager-cloud-service.de-DE/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md

 >[!NOTE]
 >
->Wenn Sie eine Fehlermeldung erhalten, die der `The Subject of an intermediate certificate must match the issuer in the previous certificate.
-The SKI of an intermediate certificate must match the AKI of the previous certificate.`, haben Sie wahrscheinlich das Client-Zertifikat in die Zertifikatskette aufgenommen.
+>Wenn Sie eine ähnliche Fehlermeldung wie `The Subject of an intermediate certificate must match the issuer in the previous certificate.
+The SKI of an intermediate certificate must match the AKI of the previous certificate.` erhalten, haben Sie wahrscheinlich das Client-Zertifikat in die Zertifikatskette aufgenommen.
 Vergewissern Sie sich, dass die Kette nicht das Client-Zertifikat enthält, und versuchen Sie es erneut.

 ## Zertifikatfehler {#certificate-errors}